fmuha31/WGU-D279-User-Interface-Design-Project/README.md

 # WGU-D279-User-Interface-Design-Assessment
 Hello!
 I'm Fatir, a Software Engineering major at WGU.
 This repository contains my User Interface Design Assessment project.
+I used HTML and included Bootstrap via CDN for styling using the compiled CSS file.

 ## Creator
 **Fatir Muhammad**